braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/phone_number_capture.md

 ---
-nav_title: Phone Number Capture
+nav_title: Phone Number Sign-up
-article_title: Phone Number Capture
+article_title: Phone Number Sign-up
 alias: "/phone_number_capture/"
-description: "This reference page covers how to create a phone number capture form with the in-app message drag-and-drop editor."
+description: "This reference page covers how to create a phone number sign-up form with the in-app message drag-and-drop editor."
 ---

-# Phone number capture form
+# Phone number sign-up form

 > Learn how to create an in-app message to collect users' phone numbers.

-The phone number capture form is a template available in the drag-and-drop editor for in-app messages.
+The phone number sign-up form is a template available in the drag-and-drop editor for in-app messages.
 Use this template to collect users' phone numbers and grow your SMS and WhatsApp subscription groups.

-![Three examples of in-app messages created using the phone capture form template.][img7]
+![Three examples of in-app messages created using the phone sign-up form template.][img7]

 ## SDK requirements

 ### Minimum SDK versions

 Messages created using the drag-and-drop editor can only be sent to users on the following minimum SDK versions.
-See the [Prerequisites][1] section of Creating an in-app message with drag-and-drop for more details and nuances to be aware of.
+See the [Prerequisites][1] section of [Creating an in-app message with drag-and-drop]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create/) for more details and nuances to be aware of.

 {% sdk_min_versions swift:5.0.0 android:8.0.0 web:2.5.0 %}